ortelius/emporous-go/CONTRIBUTING.md

 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes (Run `make test-unit`)
 5. Make sure your code lints (Run `make sanity`)
-6. Create a pull request against the `uor-client-go` main branch.
+6. Create a pull request against the `uor-client-go main` branch.

-We encourage draft pull requests, when applicable, for early feedback and better communication.
+When applicable, we encourage draft pull requests for early feedback and better communication.

-*Note: In the Makefile there are targets for code and file generation.
+*Note: In the Makefile, there are code and file generation targets.
 If any changes are made to the gRPC API in the `api/services` directory, run `make generate-protobuf`.
 This operation assumes the protobuf compiler and Go plugins are installed.
 If any changes are made to the client CLI under `cmd/client`, run `make generate-usage-docs` to update the documentation under `docs/usage`.*